kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/ingress-demo.md

 3.1.
 Name it as `tea-svc`, click **Next**.

 3.2.
-Choose the first item `Virtual IP: Access the service through the internal IP of the cluster`, then fill in the Service Settings page according to the following hints.
+Under **Custom Creation** Choose  **specify workloads**: Name it **tea-svc**, then fill in the Service Settings page according to the following hints:

-- Click `Specify Workload` and select `tea`, click **Save**.
+- Under `Specify Workload` name: `tea`,

+  - label: tea-svc
+  - value: tea
-- Ports:
+  - Protocol: tcp
   - Name it as `port`
   - Service Port: 80
   - Container Port: 80

+// here there is a bug.
+After you fill in the name, it returns with a value that is doesn´t accept. unless you give it a correct value in thius case tcp-tea //

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716160742.png#alt=)